-AGR case update: Supreme Court to deliver verdict today
+AGR case update: Telecos to clear dues in ten years, first instalment by Mar 31 2021

+The SC also said that the telecom companies will have to face contempt proceedings and also have to pay a penalty in case of default payment of annual instalment.

+Further the court also declined to adjudicate the issue on whether the spectrum could be subject to insolvency proceedings and asked the NCLAT to decide whether the spectrum of insolvent telecom companies could be sold in the insolvency proceedings.

-New Delhi, Sep 01: The Supreme Court will pronounce its verdict on a possible timeline for staggered payment of the Adjusted Gross Revenue data of around Rs 1.6 lakh crore by the telecom companies.
+The court was delivering the verdict on a possible timeline for staggered payment of the Adjusted Gross Revenue data of around Rs 1.6 lakh crore by the telecom companies.

-The Bench of Arun Mishra, S Abdul Nazeer and M R Shah will also decide if a telecom company facing proceedings under the Insolvency and Bankruptcy Code can sell spectrum and how AGR dues can be recovered from them.

 The court on June 18 asked Vodafone Idea, Bharti Airtel and Tata Teleservice to submit financial statements and books of accounts of the last 10 years.
 Bharti Airtel owes a sum of about Rs 44,000 crore whereas Vodafone Idea owes a sum of about Rs 58,000 crore.